-An ongoing partnership of the Padraig Pearse Division and the Kansas City Irish Fest continues, and we are pleased that two of the six awards will be sponsored by the KC Irish Fest.
+An ongoing partnership of the Padraig Pearse Division and the Kansas City Irish Fest continues, and we are pleased that two of the five awards will be sponsored by the KC Irish Fest.

 The application consists of three items, which must be submitted as a single Microsoft WORD File.
 These items are: